 There have been many comorbid conditions tied to chronic migraine over the years.
 Most individuals I have encountered through work with various chronic migraine organizations have suffered from additional ailments.
-In my life alone I have dealt with multiple health conditions that throughout research seem to be linked to one another.
+In my life alone, I have dealt with multiple health conditions that throughout research seem to be linked to one another.
 Personally, I deal with chronic migraine, endometriosis, and fibromyalgia.
 I still find it astonishing that so many health issues can be connected this way.

-From episodic to chronic migraine
+My migraine went from episodic to chronic

 My migraines went from being episodic to chronic in 2009.
 Of course, nobody understood the change.
 Everybody assumed my migraine frequency changed due to the stress of being in my last semester of university.
 Unfortunately, after I finished my studies, my chronic migraines persisted and even became worse.

 I had to adjust to life with daily attacks

 My migraines eventually increased to a daily frequency and became extremely intense.
 In order to try to manage the chronic migraines, I have sought out numerous doctors.
 These doctors have used a variety of treatments ranging from medications, physical therapy, to Botox injections.
 While my migraines are not as overwhelming bad on a daily basis as they have been in the past, they definitely still have a major impact on my life.
 After 11 years of dealing with chronic migraines, I have adjusted my life to somewhat accommodate living with these migraines.